Die Schwalbe: Society

 Johannes Hinsken from Bottrop proposed the name of the society.
 The name traces back to a famous four-mover entitled Eine Schwalbe composed by Johannes Kohtz (1843–1918) and Carl Kockelkorn (1843–1914).
 The elderly problemists, who composed Eine Schwalbe after a hiatus of some years, published the problem with the motto "Eine Schwalbe macht noch keinen Sommer."
 (One swallow does not make a summer.)

-The solution exclusively consists of moves by the white queen, that draws their circles like a swallow (Schwalbe).
+The solution exclusively consists of moves by the white queen, who flits back and forth like a swallow (Schwalbe).

-1.Qa7? (threatens Qa1#) is refuted by Ra4!, and 1.Qh7? (threatens Qb1#) is refuted by Re4!
+1.Qa7? (threatens Qa1#) is refuted by 1...Ra4!, and 1.Qh7? (threatens 2.Qb1#) is refuted by 1...Re4!